BYLAWS OF THE HISTORIC KENWOOD NEIGHBORHOOD ASSOCIATION

 - A majority of Directors, including the President or Vice President, if these offices be occupied, shall constitute a quorum for the transaction of business at any Board of Directors meeting.

-- The Board members may cast votes on motions before the Board in person during a meeting of the board, by electronic voice means during a board when participating by speaker, and by email.
+- The Board members may cast votes on motions before the Board in person during a meeting of the board, by electronic voice means during a board when participating by speaker phone, and by email.
 In the case of votes cast by email, all Board members must be copied on all email messages transmitted as part of the consideration of a matter.
 The email vote shall be recorded in the meeting minutes of the next scheduled Board Meeting.

 COMMITTEES AND PROGRAMS